Tracking and Mapping in Medical Computer Vision: A Review: Discussion

 \subsubsection{Lighting}

 Here we briefly summarize some notes on the appearance of MCV environments.
-Lighting models can be improved, and work has begun to do so in MCV: for example we can use GGX in BRDFs as a distribution instead of Beckmann~\cite{maltiCombiningConformalDeformation2014}, or even design other learned versions~\cite{batlleLightNeuSNeuralSurface2023b}.
-Combining a loss with a learned lighting model is really important for being able to better train models.
+Lighting models can be improved, and work has begun to do so in MCV: for example we can use GGX in BRDFs as a distribution instead of Beckmann~\citep{maltiCombiningConformalDeformation2014}, or even design other learned versions~\citep{batlleLightNeuSNeuralSurface2023b}.
+There are many different options for choosing losses for unsupervised training~\citep{jonschkowskiWhatMattersUnsupervised2020}, but combining a loss with a learned lighting model is important for being able to better train models to recreate the environment correctly.
 We often have to mask specularities or artifacts, but then after the fact we use SfS to continue to make use of these useful signals.
-Methods could benefit if these masked specularities and artifacts could be integrated directly into the loss rather than having to combine different algorithms.
+Detecting and exploiting specularities for estimating normals is another useful avenue~\citep{makkiEllipticalSpecularityDetection2023}.
+Methods could benefit from integrating masked specularities and artifacts directly into the loss rather than having to combine different algorithms.
 Most methods rely on hand-tuned mixtures of image-intensity based losses for training--combined L1 and SSIM for example (see~\cite{jonschkowskiWhatMattersUnsupervised2020} for recommendations), or classical algorithms that estimate using similar losses.
 Discovering novel ways to take surface light transport into account could be useful not only in disparity estimation and deformable tracking, but also for mosaicking and learning blending methodologies.